ocp4-disconnected/config/Install.md

 Once you have the content downloaded, transfer it to your disconnected machine and put in the content directory (i.e. /pods/content)

-### Ensure A Valid Pull-Secret Exists:

-You can get your pull secret from [https://console.redhat.com/openshift/create/local](https://console.redhat.com/openshift/create/local) and store it in `~/.docker/config` of the host where you're running the automation.

 ### Install the collection on a Disconnected machine

 Install Required Ansible Collection from the previous step:

- **NOTE:** This will install need the media to be mounted, and the group bars set.
+ **NOTE:** This will install need the media to be mounted, and the group vars set.

 ```bash
 ansible-playbook disconnected-ansible-collection.yml